mnl12/Weakly_supervised_fire_segmentation/README.md

 The code corrosponds to the paper "Weakly-supervised fire segmentation by visualizing intermediate CNN layers"

 It is a fire segmentation method that uses only image labels (fire or not-fire) in the training.
 In the trainining, the method first train a classificaton network for fire and not-fire.
 Then initial masks are obtained by visulaizing the CNN intermidate layers.
-These masks are used as groundtruth mask for a segmentation network.
+These masks are used as groundtruth mask to train a second network which is a segmentation network.

 It contains two networks to be trained:
 <br />